ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

 ASKAPSoft provides a somewhat bewildering array of deconvolution options.
 This guide aims to point you at the path through these that has proven to give good results.

-* Spectral line - for spectral line cubes we have a single frequency per image plane, so we only need decide if we want to use Multi-Scale deconvolution or not
+* Spectral line - spectral line cubes have a single frequency per image plane, so you only need decide if you want to use Multi-Scale deconvolution or not
-* Continuum -  For wide band continuum imaging we may need both Multi-Scale deconvolution and Multi-Frequency Synthesis
+* Continuum -  for wide band continuum imaging you may need both Multi-Scale deconvolution and Multi-Frequency Synthesis

 Here is a list of the current CLEAN deconvolution options: